Application Linking

 Implement the Kernel

-SOAR Optimizer can be integrated on any Standalone Application providing the following module dependencies:
+SOAR Optimizer can be integrated on any Standalone Application providing the following dependencies:

 The following code template illustrates the usage of the SOAR Foundation Library: